A Survey on Recent Advances in LLM-Based Multi-turn Dialogue Systems: GENERAL METHODS

 Tuning-free Prompting directly generate answers without modifying the parameters of the PLMs.
 These can optionally leverage response prompts to enhance inputs, previous studies have explored the impact of prompts on the generation effectiveness of PLMs and have provided numerous tricks for creating prompts.
-The mainstream tuning-free prompting methods include ICL and Chain-of-thought (CoT).
+The mainstream tuning-free prompting methods include In-context Learning (ICL), Chain-of-thought (CoT) and Retrieval Augmented Generation (RAG).